braindecode/braindecode/docs/index.rst

 A deep learning toolbox to decode raw time-domain EEG.

-For EEG researchers that want to want to work with deep learning and deep learning researchers that want to work with EEG data.
+For EEG researchers that want to work with deep learning and deep learning researchers that want to work with EEG data.
 For now focussed on convolutional networks.